-This is the Red class web page.
+This is Apple class's web page.
 Our teacher is Miss Bean.
 Our web page shows what we are learning, class news and some useful links.

 In Class we are learning...